AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/units_of_interest.rst

 of files which hold the coverage obligations for the units of interest, or rely on project files facilities to designate the set of units.
-At analysis time, the actual list of unit names for which a report or checkpoint is produced can be displayed with the :option:`--dump-units-to` option of the
+At analysis time, the actual list of unit names for which a report or checkpoint is produced as well as the list of individually ignored source files for each unit can be displayed with the :option:`--dump-units-to` option of the
 |gcvcov| command.

 .. _passing_scos: